mitra42/dweb-universal/awesomelist.md

 # Awesome list - Content Access

-This is a list of projects and resources relevant to the goal of the Dweb-Universal project of getting content to places where the internet is of low quality either through cost, speed, or censorship.
+This is a list of projects and resources relevant to the goal of the Internet Archive's Universal Library Access project of getting content to places where the internet is of low quality either through cost, speed, or censorship.